- Issue: Violation of employment laws

 Contact Lieff Cabraser

-Current and former Indian software professionals, tech workers, and information technology (IT) service employees who wish to learn more about your legal rights under U.S. law or submit a complaint for a review of their case by an employment attorney at Lieff Cabraser should click here.
+Current and former Indian software professionals, tech workers, and information technology (IT) service employees who wish to learn more about your legal rights under U.S. law or submit a complaint for a review of their case by an employment attorney at Lieff Cabraser should use the form below.

 There is no charge or obligation for our review of your claim.
 All information will be kept strictly confidential as provided under the law.

 Or you may call Lieff Cabraser and ask to speak to employee rights attorney Anne B. Shaver toll-free at 1-800-541-7358 (or 415-956-1000).

 A class action is a type of lawsuit in which one or several persons sue on behalf of a larger group of persons.
 Many of our cases started as the result of complaints by one or a handful of persons.